GreenswayAB/BIRDS/cran-comments.md

 We did the following changes based on the package reviewers recommendations:
 * we changed the beginning of the description so that it does not start with "This package".

+* package dggridR was moved to Suggested in Description as it is no longer available on CRAN, and its source is now linked in the description

 * we now are careful to reset user option on the examples using oldpar <- par(no.readonly = TRUE)
   ...